Pericarditis in Children

 The symptoms of pericarditis can be like other health conditions.
-Make sure your child sees his or her healthcare provider for a diagnosis.
+Make sure your child sees their healthcare provider for a diagnosis.

 How is pericarditis diagnosed in a child?

 The healthcare provider will ask about your child’s symptoms and health history.
-He or she will give your child a physical exam.
+They will give your child a physical exam.
 The provider may hear an abnormal heart sound called a rub, when listening to your child's heart with a stethoscope.
 A rub is an abnormal sound caused by irritation of the pericardium.
 Your child may need tests, such as:

 - Blood tests.
-A complete blood count (CBC) and other tests to check for inflammation and infection.
+A complete blood count (CBC) and other tests to check for signs of inflammation and infection.